SmallPepperZ/SachiBotPy/README.md

-# SachiBotPy-DiscordBot
+# SachiBotPy
-This is my discord bot, it uses the discord.py library
+This is my discord bot, it has some commands

+### Library
+> discord.py
+This bot uses the discord.py library